From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs

 \subsubsection{Knowledge Builder \texorpdfstring{\cirnum{2}}{}}

-\descr{Goal/Rationale.} This agent is instructed to analyze, distill, and organize the raw information of, extracted by the \dataprocessor, into a structured knowledge base while retaining essential details required to reproduce the given CVE.
-This includes extracting PoC details or step-by-step instructions from security advisories, which are invaluable for accurately recreating the vulnerability.
-For instance, CVE-2024-4340 has a PoC provided in its security advisory and the patch commit helps understand the root cause by highlighting where the vulnerability was mitigated.
+This agent is instructed to analyze, distill, and organize the raw information, extracted by the \dataprocessor, into a structured knowledge base while retaining essential details required to reproduce the given CVE.
+This includes extracting PoC or exploit instructions from security advisories, which are invaluable for accurately reproducing the vulnerability.
+For instance, CVE-2024-4340 has a PoC provided in its security advisory, and the patch commit helps understand the root cause by highlighting where/how the vulnerability was mitigated.
 As shown in Figure~\ref{fig:architecture}, the \knowledge{} included both of these details in the knowledge base.
 In case an advisory does not include an exploit, the LLM agent is tasked with generating an overview of what an exploit might entail.
 Additionally, capturing the patch details helps to localize the root cause of the vulnerability~\cite{he_sven_2023, ding_vulnerability_2024, bhandari_cvefixes_2021} and aids in crafting an effective exploit.
-This knowledge base acts as the long-term memory for agents, helping them to effectively reproduce CVEs.
-By including only essential information, the knowledge base avoids overloading the LLM's context window, ensuring efficient reproduction.
+This knowledge base acts as the long-term memory for agents, helping them to effectively reproduce CVEs, by including only essential information in their context to avoid overloading the LLM's context window.

-\descr{Output.} A structured \emph{CVE knowledge base} providing details of CVE including its associated CWEs, affected software configurations, root causes (if provided in the security advisory), and essential information from security advisories and patch commits necessary for exploitation.
+\descr{Output.} A structured \emph{CVE knowledge base} providing details of CVE, including its associated CWEs, affected software configurations, root causes (if provided in the security advisory), and essential information from security advisories and patch commits.